-Additionally, two separate informational items are included at the end of the FY 2009 operating budget request.
-The first is a discussion on the urgent problem of medical malpractice costs and the challenges it presents to the University of Illinois.
-The second is a discussion on economic development funding that would provide for technology commercialization supporting IllinoisVENTURES.
-Finally, the operating budget request includes one addendum, describing the State Universities Retirement System (SURS).
+New resources must be found to help blunt the impact of nearly a decade of erosion in the academic support base due to inflation.
+Additionally, three separate informational items are included at the end of the FY 2010 operating budget request.
+The first is a discussion on economic development funding that would provide for technology commercialization supporting IllinoisVENTURES.
+The second is a discussion on Healthy Returns-The Illinois Bill of Health and the challenges the University of Illinois faces to provide a continuous volume of highly trained providers.
+The third is a discussion on the urgent problem of medical malpractice costs and the challenges it presents to the University of Illinois.
+Finally, the operating budget request includes two addenda; the first describes the State Universities Retirement System (SURS).
+The second discusses Financial Aid.

-The full FY 2009 operating budget request is outlined in Table 2, which follows.
+The full FY 2010 operating budget request is outlined in Table 2, which follows.